silashoevers/advent-of-code/README.md

   - [ ] Include timing of execution
   - [ ] Rewrite existing code to be used with classes
 - [ ] Rewrite existing solutions using regex & groups
+- [ ] Improve testing solutions
+  - [ ] Align naming of test files with other files
+  - [ ] Make it easier to add multiple different examples